princeote/FastMDXplora/docs/source/getting-started.rst

 * Read :doc:`datasets` for metadata about the bundled trajectories.
 * Follow :doc:`usage/api` and :doc:`usage/cli` for deeper walkthroughs.
-* Explore :doc:`analysis/index` to understand how each analysis module is implemented and which figures it produces.
+* Explore :doc:`analysis/index` to understand how each analysis module is implemented, which figures it produces, and which styling options it exposes for publication-ready figures.